I think I'm having a miscarriage

 If you are 20 weeks pregnant or more, call your local maternity unit at the hospital you are planning to give birth in straight away.

 What should I do if I think I'm having a miscarriage before 12 weeks of pregnancy?

-If you notice any miscarriage symptoms, especially vaginal bleeding or stomach pain, contact your GP, midwife or Early Pregnancy Unit straight away.
-You can also call the NHS emergency number 111 at any time of day.
+If you notice any miscarriage symptoms, especially vaginal bleeding or stomach pain, contact your GP surgery or local GP walk-in service.

 When to seek urgent help

-You should seek medical help urgently if:
+You should seek medical help urgently by attending A&E straight away or calling 999 if: